-The Data Science program is an interdisciplinary collaboration across the university; Data Science graduate students will have an opportunity to select an advisor that matches their interest/domain background.
+Data Science graduate students will have an opportunity to select an advisor that matches their interest/domain background.
 There will be an opportunity to meet some of the advisors during the data science program orientation and early fall activities.
-Program orientation for fall admissions typically occur the week before classes begin.
+Program orientation for fall admissions typically occurs the week before classes begin.

-Students will be asked to select and meet with an advisor by the second week of their first semester.
 Advisors should typically be selected based on which domain electives you intend to specialize in.
 For example, if you intend to mostly take courses offered by the Math department as your domain electives, you should consider requesting Dr. Ong as your advisor.
 Your advisor should provide academic and career advising.
 Academic advising entails ensuring that your courses are suitable for your career goals and you have the necessary background to succeed in the courses.
 Career advising entails providing you a glimpse of what the industry in your domain specialization might look for in potential hires, connecting you with other researchers in their department/college, and potentially connecting you with recruiters.